AgentBossMode/AHITL-protocol/spec.md

 ## 4. Agent Prompting Convention

-LLMs should be explicitly instructed to emit DGUI-compatible JSON when structured input is needed.
+LLMs should be explicitly instructed to emit AHITL-compatible JSON when structured input is needed.

 **Prompt Template Example:**